amaansiddqui/REAL-TIME-CHAT-APPLICATION/README.md

- REAL-TIME CHAT  APPLICATION

 *COMPANY: CODTECH IT SOLUTIONS

-"NAME: Mohammad Amaan
+"NAME: Mohammad Amaan siddiqui

+"INTERN ID": CT12DH603

 "DOMAIN: FRONT END WEB DEVELOPMENT

 "DURATION: 3 months

+"MENTOR': NEELA SANTOSH

 This project is a **real-time chat application** built as part of Task 2 for an internship assignment or coursework.
 The application provides a seamless and interactive messaging interface that allows users to exchange messages instantly over a WebSocket connection.
 The project is divided into two core parts: